 futurus, Beijing-based company, believes that cars of the near future will be equipped with augmented reality windshields, and says it is ready to present the projection technology that will make this possible at CES 2020 in January.

 Watchful and precise eye

-Offering a field of view of up to 60 degrees and a high luminance of up to 15.000, these displays could be used to highlight the hazards detected by car systems.
-Not only that: they would be able to illuminate the lanes, show the navigator's indications directly on the driver's sight and even replace the infotainment screen as the main interface for phone and media connectivity.
+Offering a field of view of up to 60 degrees and a high luminance of up to 15.000, these displays could be used to highlight hazards detected by car systems.
+Not only that: they would be able to illuminate lanes, show navigator directions directly on the driver's view, and even replace the infotainment screen as the primary interface for phone and media connectivity.

 Futurus says the augmented reality windshield could act as a giant entertainment screen for passengers.
 The glass areas would obviously be positioned so as not to distract the driver (I have my doubts and I don't know).

 The assistant gets on board and does the honors

 The augmented reality windshield could also lead, as in these mockup photos, to the projection of small support avatars to personify car voice assistance systems.
 Your Panda will have a small Rovazzi (or Chiambretti, of your choice) to keep you company.
 "It looks like you're trying to crash into that wall.
 Need some help?".

 Opportunities and risks of the windscreen in augmented reality